-c) At the stop point of each special stage:

-- two (minimum) 4 kg fire extinguishers with operator(s).
-Particular measures for the WRC:
+- c) At the stop point of each special stage: - two (minimum) 4 kg fire extinguishers with operator(s).

 A fire fighting vehicle will be situated at the end of the special stage when the stage is longer than 35 km.